trunkmaster/nextspace/Packaging/Debian/README.md

 * [Debian's pbuilder Tricks page](https://wiki.debian.org/PbuilderTricks) provided the base for the pbuilder hooks.
 * [gnustep-build](https://github.com/plaurent/gnustep-build) helped figuring out some of configuration details required to integrate libobjc2.
 * Debian packages were reused as much as possible: gnustep-{make,base,gui,back}, but renamed to nextspace-\* so they can be installed side-by-side.
-* trunkmaster's helpful advice in here
+* trunkmaster provided lots of advice.